locborgtus/mic/course/2_c/8_array.md

 ## Exercise / Homework

 Implement a `queue` and a `stack`.
 A Queue uses an array to keep track of elements in a last in, first out way.
+Also called FIFO.
 A stack also stores elements, but in a first in, first out way.
+Also called LIFO.

+Assume positive integers for data type.

 For a queue, write functions `enqueue()`, `dequeue()`, `reset()`, and `length()`.

 For a stack, write functions `push()`, `pop()`, `reset()`, and `length()`.

+Write enough sample uses of each to test corner cases, like dequeue when empty and pushing when full.

 ## Exercsise / Homework